 I have already covered in detail each of Switzerland’s three pillars of retirement.
-In this article, I summarize the entire system.
+In this article, I want to summarize the entire system.
 I am also going to talk about how early retirement works in this system.

 It is essential to know about the three pillars if you want to retire in Switzerland.

 Three Pillars System

 Let’s summarize first the system of the three pillars.

 1. The first pillar

 The first pillar is a mandatory state pension.

-Everybody pays this directly either directly from their salary or with a bill if they do not work.
+Everybody pays this directly either from their salary or with a bill if they do not work.
 And everybody in Switzerland is entitled to get a pension from the first pillar.
 What you will receive from the first pillar will depend on your salary and how many years you contributed.
-However, it will only cover the very basics of your life in retirement.
+However, it will only cover the fundamental needs of your life in retirement.
 And there is very little you can do to optimize your first pillar.
 That is why the other pillars are essential.

 2. The second pillar

 The second pillar is an occupational pension for workers.

 Only people who work are contributing to the second pillar.
 And consequently, only people who contributed to it will receive a pension (or a lump sum) once they reach retirement age.
-The second pillar is more complicated than the first pillar in that it will depend on the company you are working with.
+The second pillar is more complicated than the first pillar in that it will depend on the company you are working for.